 At RPS, we commit a lot of time, staffing and resources to delivering a high quality PE product in which all students, whatever their ability, have the opportunity to thrive and enjoy physical activity.
 We provide a wide variety of sporting options for all ages and levels

 Perhaps one of our most important objectives is to develop positive attitudes towards an active, healthy lifestyle.
-In PE, pupils are encouraged to work hard, apply themselves and set personal goals that are challenging yet achievable.
+In PE, students are encouraged to work hard, apply themselves and set personal goals that are challenging yet achievable.
 These may be fitness or performance based depending on the activity being undertaken.
-In addition, pupils learn to evaluate their work regularly so that they can progress effectively and maximise their potential.
-Throughout this, one of the overriding features of RPS PE is that of enjoyment; lessons and sessions are delivered to ensure that pupils develop a love of sport and activity which will stay with them long after they have left us.
+In addition, students learn to evaluate their work regularly so that they can progress effectively and maximise their potential.
+Throughout this, one of the overriding features of RPS PE is that of enjoyment; lessons and sessions are delivered to ensure that students develop a love of sport and activity which will stay with them long after they have left us.

 KEY STAGE 3 PE (YEARS 7, 8 & 9)